 The list of drills can be used by both coaches and players and should be practiced consistently in order to achieve the desired results, boost a player’s confidence and skills on the court, and teach players passing fundamentals.

-The chest pass is an effective and simple drill that’s commonly used during practice.
-To do this drill, players will be set up in a circle approximately16 feet in diameter, with one player starting off in the middle of the circle.
+The chest pass is a common and effective drill used in practice.
+Players form a circle, approximately 16 feet in diameter, with one player starting in the middle.

 The goal of this drill is not only to teach players how to stay in the moment and focus on the ball as they smoothly and quickly pass it from one player to the next, but it will also teach them how to firmly grasp the ball and pass while moving.
 During a game they’re not always going to be able to stop and pick up a ball.

 This drill can also be done in pairs.
 Each pair will begin with one ball and should side step down the court and every 2 steps pass the ball across to their partner.
 A beginner may struggle to play an accurate pass since moving quickly and passing the ball smoothly can be a tough adjustment.
 However, with enough practice they will begin passing to moving targets easily as they move, which is vitally important in the heat of the game.